backdrop-contrib/ckeditor_no_html_flash/README.md

 =======================

 This module fixes a UX issue in core's implementation of the CKEditor5 module.
-When the user saves a form using CKEditor5, there is a "flash" of plain HTML right when the form is submitted.
+When the user saves a form using CKEditor5, there is a "flash" of plain HTML when the form is submitted.
+This may be confusing or appear sloppy to users of the system.

-This 25-second video demonstrates the behavior on a clean install:
+This 25-second video demonstrates the undesired behavior on a clean install:

 https://github.com/user-attachments/assets/e828b83d-5524-4ba9-86e5-a9b518b40d9d

+This is caused by the editor being destroyed while "detaching", which is not needed during a page submit, only when switching between other text formats & editors.
+The "destroy" command removes the editor, leaving a plain textarea with visible HTML.

 There is currently an issue in core which addresses the problem.
 This module is meant to be a workaround until that PR is merged (if accepted).
 The core issue URL is: https://github.com/backdrop/backdrop-issues/issues/7149.
-If this PR is ever merged and released, this module will be marked as deprecated.
+If the related PR is ever merged with core, this module will be marked as deprecated.